 Glycerine is a polyvalent alcohol found in almost all natural fats and oils.
 The chemical structure and function of the substance have been known for over 200 years.
-As glycerine is a product with various applications, it is used in almost all industries, including as a pharmaceutical resource and as a food additive.
+As glycerine is a product with various applications, it is used in almost all industries, including as a food additive.
 Thanks to its moisture-binding and softening properties, glycerine is also an important component of Grether’s Pastilles – and it has been since the original recipe dating back to 1850.
 The glycerine obtained from vegetable oils is released by the warmth and saliva in your mouth as you enjoy Grether’s Pastilles, and immediately unfurls its pleasant, soothing effect.
 It stimulates natural saliva production, moistens and soothes the irritated mucous membrane throughout your mouth and throat and coats overtaxed vocal cords like a protective film.

 The sugar-free Blackcurrant, Redcurrant and Blueberry varieties are guaranteed to be tooth-friendly.
 In a scientific test, they were found to be non-cariogenic and non-erosive.
 In addition, they were awarded the “Zahnmännli” (Happy Tooth) symbol by the Swiss “Aktion Zahnfreundlich” initiative that promotes healthy teeth.

 No. Grether’s Pastilles are lactose-free.